cookerlooker/TriviaGame/README.md

  Motivation

- To create a trivia game that highlights some interesting was towards the more difficult side and gave Matrix buffs a challenge.
-The initial app release can be found here:
+ To create a trivia game that highlight many interesting points in the book.

  Where to Play the Game: